iainkirkpatrick/dogfood/README.md

 ## IDEAS

-- in the future, this will probably need to be able to spin up dogstack and dogfood apps (client and server)
+- in the future, this will probably need to be able to spin up dogstack and doghouse apps (client and server)
 - fork of [copy-template-dir](https://github.com/yoshuawuyts/copy-template-dir) so that it can generate filenames named after the name arg?
 - what about easy deployment handling? is that a different module? (dogrocket? dogwheels?)